Hierosoft/PrintableTabletopMappingKit/README.md

 # Printable Tabletop Mapping Kit
-Create maps for Pen&amp;Paper RPGs or other tabletop games, in economical or fancy styles.
-This is the tileset (tsx file) and source files for creating the tileset.
+Create maps for Pen&amp;Paper RPGs or other tabletop games, in an economical style.
+For fancy output, import your own ground texture.
+This project contains a tileset (tsx file) and source files for creating the tileset.
 The tileset is meant to be used in [Tiled Map Editor](https://www.mapeditor.org/).
 ![screenshot](https://github.com/poikilos/PrintableTabletopMappingKit/raw/master/screenshot.png)

 ## Use